airbytehq/airbyte/docs/integrations/destinations/milvus.md

 ### Setting up a collection

-When using the Zilliz cloud, this can be done using the UI - in this case only the colleciton name and the vector dimensionality needs to be configured, the vector field with index will be automatically created under the name `vector`.
+When using the Zilliz cloud, this can be done using the UI - in this case only the collection name and the vector dimensionality needs to be configured, the vector field with index will be automatically created under the name `vector`.
 Using the REST API, the following command will create the index:
 ```
 POST /v1/vector/collections/create
 {